 Nevertheless, a famous lemma of Whitehead \cite{whitehead_equivalent_1936} implies that (ir)reducibility is equivalent to various group-theoretic properties of the conjugacy classes in the free group $F=\pi_1(G)$ represented by the components of $S$.
 Combined with the material of this section, Whitehead's lemma (see, for instance, \cite[Lemma 2.10]{wilton_essential_2018} for a suitable statement), gives the following proposition.

 \begin{proposition} Let $X$ be a finite connected complex.
-Suppose that the 1-skeleton $G_X$ is a core graph, let $F$ be the fundamental group of $G_X$, and let $\{w_1,\ldots,w_n\}$ be a finite set of representatives for the conjugacy classes of $F$ determined by the components of $S$.
-The complex $X$ is reducible if and only if one of the following three conditions hold: \begin{enumerate}[(i)] \item $F$ is trivial and $n=0$; \item $F$ is infinite cyclic, $n=1$ and $F=\langle w_1\rangle$; \item there is a non-trivial free splitting $F=A*B$ such that, for each $i$, $w_i$ is conjugate into either $A$ or $B$. \end{enumerate} \end{proposition}
+Let $F$ be the fundamental group of the 1-skeleton $G_X$, and let $\{w_1,\ldots,w_n\}$ be a finite set of representatives for the conjugacy classes of $F$ determined by the components of $S$.
+The complex $X$ is reducible if and only if one of the following three conditions hold: \begin{enumerate}[(i)] \item $F$ is trivial and $n=0$; \item $F$ is infinite cyclic, {$n\leq 1$ and, if $n=1$,} $F=\langle w_1\rangle$; \item there is a non-trivial free splitting $F=A*B$ such that, for each $i$, $w_i$ is conjugate into either $A$ or $B$. \end{enumerate} \end{proposition}

-Since the conditions of Proposition \ref{prop: Whitehead} are group-theoretic and are not altered by homotopy-equivalences of the 1-skeletons (once we have ensured that they are core graphs), it follows that every finite complex is either reducible or irreducible.
+Since the conditions of Proposition \ref{prop: Whitehead} are group-theoretic and are not altered by homotopy-equivalences of the 1-skeleta (once we have ensured that they are core graphs), it follows that every finite complex is either reducible or irreducible.